 Of course, all of this applies to both mothers and fathers, as well as siblings.
-It’s important to remember that babies have an extremely good sense of smell, and it’s basically what help guide them through their first days.
-This means that if you put on a perfume before holding your baby, it might not recognize your touch.
+It’s important to remember that babies have an extremely good sense of smell, and it’s basically what helps guide them through their first days.
+This means that if you put on perfume before holding your baby, it might not recognize your touch.
 Make sure you’re introducing other people to the baby very slowly, and don’t just let anyone hold them as soon as they are born, because the babies can feel a different touch that might distress them.
 Hold your baby as much as you can and you’ll both have a much happier postpartum period.

 - Top 6 Interesting Places to Dine at Around the World - July 4, 2019

 - Your Guide to New Your City: Live It up Like a Local - April 10, 2019